By Shooting UK

 Until April 2014, you will need to complete paper forms and hand them to your local police station.
 The advice below is a guide designed to help you complete your shotgun certificate application.

 To complete the application form you will need:

 - 4 passport style photographs.

-In order to issue a shotgun licence, the police need to be satisfied that the applicant can possess a shotgun without danger to the public safety or the peace.
+In order to issue a shotgun certificate, the police need to be satisfied that the applicant can possess a shotgun without danger to the public safety or the peace.
 Part of this involves checking if the applicant has any previous convictions, which means that you must accurately complete Part A of the form.
-You will also be asked a number of medical questions - to identify conditions which could render gun handling dangerous - and provide the name of your current GP, together with permission for the police to access your medical history.

 You will then have to give details of where your gun is to be stored.

 The next important bit of the form has to filled in by a counter signatory who has known you personally for at least two years.
 Such a person cannot be a relative, a serving policeman or police civilian employee, or a registered firearms dealer, and according to the wording should be: "...a Member of Parliament, Justice of the Peace, minister of religion, doctor, lawyer, established civil servant, bank officer, or person of similar standing."

 With your application you must also provide four passport-sized photographs of yourself, one of which must be signed on the back by your counter signatory.
 You then return the form to the police, together with the fee (£50 at the time of writing).

 If your application passes the first stage, you will get a visit from a police officer at your home.
 They will talk to you about your shotgun certificate application and the proposed safety arrangements you have made.
 It's good practice to buy a gun cabinet and make sure it complies with safety regulations as this will speed up your application.